erdaqorri/fastp/README.md

 # merge paired-end reads
 For paired-end (PE) input, fastp supports stiching them by specifying the `-m/--merge` option.
 In this `merging` mode:

-* `--merged_out` shouuld be given to specify the file to store merged reads, otherwise you should enable `--stdout` to stream the merged reads to STDOUT.
+* `--merged_out` should be given to specify the file to store merged reads, otherwise you should enable `--stdout` to stream the merged reads to STDOUT.
 The merged reads are also filtered.
 * `--out1` and `--out2` will be the reads that cannot be merged successfully, but both pass all the filters.
 * `--unpaired1` will be the reads that cannot be merged, `read1` passes filters but `read2` doesn't.
 * `--unpaired2` will be the reads that cannot be merged, `read2` passes filters but `read1` doesn't.